Chart Color Schemes

 Bourkelands's population is younger than the national pattern

-Bourkelands's median age is 35 years, which is significantly below the Rest of NSW average of 43 and somewhat younger than the Australian median of 38.
-The 5-14 cohort is notably over-represented in Bourkelands at 15.5%, compared to the Rest of NSW average, while the 75-84 year-olds are under-represented at 3.3%.
-According to the 2021 Census, the 25 to 34 age group has grown from 13.5% to 14.6% of Bourkelands's population.
-Conversely, the 45 to 54 cohort has declined from 13.4% to 12.4%.
-Demographic modeling suggests that Bourkelands's age profile will evolve significantly by 2041.
-The 25 to 34 cohort is projected to grow by 22%, adding 103 residents to reach 567.
-Meanwhile, both the 65 to 74 and the 55 to 64 age groups are expected to see reduced numbers.
+Bourkelands's median age is 35 years, which is significantly below the Rest of NSW average of 43 years and somewhat younger than the Australian median of 38 years.
+Compared to the Rest of NSW average, the 5-14 age cohort is notably over-represented in Bourkelands at 15.6%, while the 75-84 year-olds are under-represented at 3.3%.
+Following the Census conducted on August 2021, the 25 to 34 age group has grown from 13.5% to 14.6% of Bourkelands's population.
+Conversely, the 45 to 54 age cohort has declined from 13.4% to 12.4%.
+By 2041, demographic modeling suggests that Bourkelands's age profile will evolve significantly.
+The 25 to 34 age group shows the strongest projected growth at 24%, adding 108 residents to reach a total of 567 in this cohort.
+Meanwhile, both the 65 to 74 and 55 to 64 age groups are projected to see reduced numbers.